 - Double check all the details CAREFULLY before the payment.

-Other Cruising Options in Finland
+Other Ferry Routes in Finland

-Travelling with a Car
+Taking a Car with

-There are three companies operating cruises between Turku and Sweden.
+There are three companies operating cruises between Finland and Sweden.
 Both Tallink and Viking Line have modern ferries.
 This winter, we travelled twice on Baltic Princess and loved both the cruises.
 Baltic Princess offers great quality with a low price tag.

 What is your favourite ferry, comment below?